-Ms. Colbert was listed as a North Carolina "Super Lawyer" in the area of Employee Benefits/ERISA Law in 2006 and 2011, and again in 2019 and the five years immediately preceding, by Super Lawyers magazine and in 2012, 2013 and 2017, she was named a North Carolina "Top 50 Women Super Lawyer" by Super Lawyers magazine.
+Ms. Colbert was listed as a North Carolina "Super Lawyer" in the area of Employee Benefits/ERISA Law in 2006 and 2011, and again in 2020 and the six years immediately preceding, by Super Lawyers magazine and in 2012, 2013 and 2017, she was named a North Carolina "Top 50 Women Super Lawyer" by Super Lawyers magazine.
 Ms. Colbert was recognized in The Best Lawyers in America® for Employee Benefits (ERISA) Law in 2020 and the seven years immediately preceding.
 She was also named a 2014 "Charlotte Lawyer of the Year" in the area of Employee Benefits (ERISA) Law by The Best Lawyers in America®.
 In 2021, Lois was named to Business North Carolina’s inaugural "Power List".
 She was named one of "Charlotte's 50 Influential Women" in 2012 by The Mecklenberg Times.
 She was the recipient of Business Leader magazine's "2008 Movers & Shakers" award.
 Ms. Colbert was also recognized by the American Lung Association of North Carolina as its 2002-03 "Volunteer of the Year."

 Addressed the employee benefit aspects of the merger of two office supply companies, a transformational event in the office supply business.
 Since the merger was completed, we have been assisting in transitioning all legacy employees to the employee benefit system, consolidating the employee benefit plans, including various frozen pension and frozen retiree medical plans, and handling all other aspects of the post-merger employee benefits transition.
 Otherwise provide comprehensive benefits and compensation representation.